realchh/caribou/benchmarks/gcp_benchmarks/caribou_paper_benchmark_inputs.md

 Large Input (2.4MB): Use the `INO Group fight` video from <https://www.ino.ca/en/technologies/video-analytics-dataset/videos/>.
 Download the RGB version of the video and convert it to mp4.

-Place the respective video input file in the `input` folder of the S3 bucket.
+Place the respective video input file in the `input` folder of the GCS bucket.

-Note: This benchmark also requires the `imagenet_labels.txt` file from <https://github.com/vhive-serverless/vSwarm/blob/main/benchmarks/video-analytics/object_recognition/imagenet_labels.txt> which must be present in the S3 bucket.
+Note: This benchmark also requires the `imagenet_labels.txt` file from <https://github.com/vhive-serverless/vSwarm/blob/main/benchmarks/video-analytics/object_recognition/imagenet_labels.txt> which must be present in the GCS bucket.

 Additional note: Please read and follow the terms of the LICENSE in each of the video files.